msalamah/whatsapp-chatbot-saas-starter/README.md

 - `DELETE /tenants/:key` — remove a tenant (default tenant is protected).
 - Payloads are validated; invalid requests return HTTP 422 with field-level details.
 Optionally send `X-Admin-Actor: <name>` to tag structured logs.
 - `GET /tenants/activity?limit=50` — retrieve recent admin actions for audit views.
 Supply `X-Admin-Actor`/`X-Admin-Role` on every request for attribution.
+- `GET /tenants/:key/pending-bookings` — list pending WhatsApp requests for that tenant.
+- `POST /tenants/:key/pending-bookings/:customerId/approve|reject` — approve or reject a booking (sends confirmation back to the customer, updates calendar if enabled).

 > ⚠️ Treat bearer tokens like secrets.
 Rotate them regularly and serve the admin routes behind VPN or zero-trust access in production.